womanonrails/womanonrails.com/_i18n/en/_posts/2018-11-25-refactoring-part2.md

 # Step 10 - Small object

 This step is quite big and also very important.
 Maybe even the most important one.
 I started from **SOLID** principles.
-If you've never heard about them or you would like to refresh your memory to do this in short way you can check <a href="https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)" title="SOLID (object-oriented design)" target="_blank" rel="nofollow noopener noreferrer">wiki page</a> or to deeply understand it check out the presentation of <a href="https://www.youtube.com/watch?v=v-2yFMzxqwU" title="Sandy Metz - SOLID Object-Oriented Design" target="_blank" rel="nofollow noopener noreferrer">Sandy Metz - SOLID Object-Oriented Design</a>.
+If you've never heard about them or you would like to refresh your memory to do this in short way you can check [wiki page](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design) "SOLID (object-oriented design)") or to deeply understand it check out the presentation of [Sandy Metz - SOLID Object-Oriented Design](https://www.youtube.com/watch?v=v-2yFMzxqwU "Sandy Metz - SOLID Object-Oriented Design").
 I started from **S - Single responsibility principle**.
 When I look into this code I can say that `Hand` class know and do everything.
 As I already mentioned before this code is more procedural than object oriented.
 So I started extracting functionality one by one.
 These are the steps for each method by `four_of_a_kind` example:

 - I moved `four_of_a_kind` logic to separate class.
 Yes, there are some duplications, but as Sandi says: *duplication is better than a wrong abstraction*.